Steam-Locomotive/PicoCTF-2014-Write-ups/cryptography/web_interception.md

     ^                             ^                                           ^
 	First block                   Second block                                Third block

-where the | denotes a border of the blocks, and the number 1 reperesents the first character of the secret, 2 the second character, and so on.
+where the | denotes a border of the blocks, and the number 1 represents the first character of the secret, 2 the second character, and so on.
 Once I have sent this request, I should store the second block of the result.